-It is likely that he was called up after conscription was extended to married men in 1916, and was initially posted with the 95th Training Reserve (TR) battalion based at Chisledon, Wilts, before being transferred to the 20th Machine Gun Company.
-The Company was attached to the 20th Brigade of the 7th Division, and served in many actions throughout 1916/17.
+It is likely that Joseph was called up after conscription was extended to married men in late 1916 and was initially posted with the 95th Training Reserve (TR) battalion based at Chisledon, Wiltshire, before being transferred to the 20th Machine Gun Company.
+The Company was attached to the 20th Brigade of the 7th Division and served in many actions throughout 1917.

-He made it back as far as the Casualty Clearing Station at Lijsenthoek, south-west of Ypres, where he died of his wounds on 27th October 1917 and was buried in the adjoining plot of land which is today the Lijssenthoek Military Cemetery, Poperinge.
+Joseph was evacuated back as far as the Casualty Clearing Station at Lijsenthoek, south-west of Ypres, where he died of his wounds on 27th October, 1917 and was buried in the adjoining plot of land which is today the Lijssenthoek Military Cemetery, Poperinge, Belgium.

-As well as the main war memorial in Thame, his name is also remembered on the memorial boards of St Mary’s, All Saints, and Christchurch.
+As well as the main war memorial in Thame, Private Joseph Squires is also remembered on the memorial boards of St Mary’s, All Saints, and Christchurch

 The Thame Remembers Cross was delivered to Lijssenthoek Military Cemetery, Poperinge, Belgium on 31st March 2015 by Pieter-Paul Barker & Nicholas Barker